BV and BFV for the H-twisted Poisson sigma model: Introduction and brief description of the results

-where the contraction on the right hand side is over the first, third and fifth entry of $\pi^{\otimes 3}$.
-While Poisson manifolds correspond to Dirac structures in the standard Courant algebroid $TM \oplus T^*M$ which are projectable to the second factor, it was shown in \cite{Severa-Weinstein} that this applies equally well to $(\pi,H)$ satisfying \eqref{PiPi} if the standard Courant algebroid is deformed by the 3-form $H$.
+where the contraction with $H$ on the right-hand side is over the first, third, and fifth factor of the 6-tensor $\pi^{\otimes 3}$.
+While Poisson manifolds correspond to Dirac structures in the standard Courant algebroid $TM \oplus T^*M$ which are projectable to the second factor, it was shown in \cite{Severa-Weinstein} that this applies equally well to $(\pi,H)$ satisfying \eqref{PiPi} if the standard Courant algebroid is deformed by the 3-form $H$ to a split exact Courant algebroid.

 It is natural to expect that twisting the PSM by a closed 3-form will not change its BV structure very much.
-Nonetheless, this problem, the construction of the BV-extension of the $H$-twisted Poisson sigma model (HPSM), has resisted all previous attempts for quite some while up to now.
-Also, the result we find in this paper, turns out to not meet the above expectation, see, e.g., Eq. \eqref{superfieldBVaction} below.
+Nonetheless, the problem to construct the BV extension of the $H$-twisted Poisson sigma model (HPSM) has resisted all previous attempts for quite some while already.
+Also, the result we find in this paper turns out to not meet the above expectation of a simple deformation, see, in particular, Eq.\ \eqref{superfieldBVaction} below.

-In this context, it is important to remark how this relates to \cite{Park}, where the naive super-extension of the HPSM appears as equation (3.51) in \cite{Park}.
-In addition, it is precisely the equation \eqref{PiPi} which is obtained there as a consistency condition, albeit within the AKSZ-BV-formalism of a three-dimensional model.
-As remarked already by J.-S.\ Park himself in \cite{Park}, however, the equation (3.51) there is only an onshell-equation, resulting from putting to zero some BV-field equations of a more complicated expression.
-Moreover, in Appendix \ref{sec:naive}, we will show explicitly that the naive super-extension of the HPSM does not satisfy the master equation, even if one deforms the BV-symplectic form in a likewise manner by $H$ as well.
+In this context, it is important to clarify how this relates to \cite{Park}: In that paper, the naive super-extension of the HPSM appears as Eq.\ (3.51)---Eq.\ \eqref{naiveBVPSM} in the notation of our paper---and is advocated as a deformation of the PSM.
+Moreover, Eq.\ \eqref{PiPi} is obtained as a consistency condition there as well---albeit within the AKSZ-BV formalism of a three-dimensional sigma model which is only implicitly related to the HPSM super-action functional \eqref{naiveBVPSM}, namely after integrating out some fields and notably after putting to zero some BV field equations (see also Example 5.1 in \cite{Ikeda:2013wh}).
+It is already emphasized in \cite{Park} that \eqref{naiveBVPSM} is only an on-shell-valid expression of the theory considered there.
+In particular, it does \emph{not} provide the BV extension of the HPSM; we show this also explicitly in Appendix \ref{sec:naive}: \eqref{naiveBVPSM} satisfies the master equation only upon usage of precisely those BV field equations mentioned above (or if $H$ is put to zero).